5 Powerful Steps to Meditate on the Word of God

 Beareth all things, believeth all things, hopeth all things, endureth all things.

-What would you like to say to God in response to what he revealed to you today?
+What would you like to say to God in response to what He revealed to you today?
+This is the moment where meditation flows naturally into prayer.
 Slowly speak to God.
-Open up with words that are on your heart.
-Pray to God.
-Praise God.
-Worship God for what He is doing for you today and every day.
-Thank Him for the revelations He revealed today.
+Open up with the words that are on your heart—there is no formula, no required language.
+Simply be honest and present before your Heavenly Father.

-Meditating on God's word is a simple yet important process that will change every aspect of your life.
-It's easy to forget to do it when you are overwhelmed by life.
+Meditating on God's Word is a simple yet profoundly important practice that will change every aspect of your life—your relationships, your thought patterns, your peace of mind, and your spiritual maturity.
+It's easy to forget to do it when you are overwhelmed by the demands and pressures of daily living.
 But as God's people, we need to continue fixing our eyes upon God's truth.
-Your relationship with God is the most important relationship in your life.
-It is even more important than your relationship with your friends or parents.
-Reading the Bible allows you to hear God's voice, and follow in His words.
-May you find victory through Jesus Christ today.

 God bless!